Nobles of the Robe: Origins

+The term Nobles of the Robe first appeared in writing in 1603.
+This class originated in the 16th century, as a means of royal collaboration with the ascendant gentry.

 Because these noblemen, especially the judges, had often studied at a university, they were called Nobles of the Robe after the robes or gowns that scholars wore, especially at commencement ceremonies.
 Originally given out as rewards for services to the king, the offices became venal, a commodity to be bought and sold (under certain conditions of aptitude).
 This practice became official with the edict of la Paulette, the Paulette being the tax paid by the holder to keep the office hereditary.
 As hereditary offices, they were often passed from father to son.
 Nobles of the Robe were often considered by Nobles of the Sword to be of inferior rank, because their status was not derived from military service and/or land ownership.
 The elite Nobles of the Robe, such as members of the parlements, fought to preserve their status alongside the Nobles of the Sword in pre-revolutionary French society.

 Originally, the offices within the Nobles of the Robe were relatively accessible due to their venal nature.
 In the 17th century, the office of councillor in the parlement sold for 100,000 livres.
 By the mid-18th century, its value was reduced to half, due to the proliferation of offices.
 However, after the 17th century, the descendants of those who had earned the rank as a reward for services to the monarchy fought to limit access to the class.
 The Nobles of the Robe protested heavily when the monarchy, in desperate need of money, would create massive numbers of such positions within the bureaucracy to raise revenue.
 A common family strategy was to designate a second or third son to enter the church while the elder son(s) pursued a career in the robe or the military.